gladishd/foundations-checkpoint-pt-2-graded/README.md

 $ npm install
 ```

-Note: the command **needs to be executed inside of the foundations-checkpoint-pt-1 directory**.
+Note: the command **needs to be executed inside of the foundations-checkpoint**.

 2. After the installation is complete, when you want to run `testem` run the command: